-The program in childhood education is designed to reflect a commitment to the study of past and contemporary issues and trends in education and their effects on today's education of elementary school children.
+The program in Childhood Education is designed to reflect a commitment to the study of past and contemporary issues and trends in education and their effects on today's education of elementary school children.
 The aim of the program is to prepare prospective educators to address current educational challenges with skill and expertise.

-This program is designed for college graduates holding appropriate baccalaureate degrees in liberal arts who have not had formal training in professional education and who wish to prepare for a career in childhood education.
+This program is designed for college graduates holding appropriate baccalaureate degrees in liberal arts who have not had formal training in professional education and who wish to prepare for a career in Childhood Education.
 The program requires a minimum of 40 semester hours to include a supervised student teaching experience in area cooperating schools.

 Upon successful completion of the program, candidates will be recommended to the New York State Education Department for initial certification.
-The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely in the liberal arts and sciences test (LAST), assessment of teaching skills - written (ATS-W), and content specialty test (CST) in the area of the certificate.
+The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely the Academic Literacy Skills Test (ALST), Educating All Students (EAS) and content specialty test(s) (CST) in the area of the certificate.
+Additionally, the candidate must submit evidence of a pssing score on edTPA, an electronic portfolio assessment.
 The initial certificate shall be valid for five years from its effective date.
 For the professional certificate, the candidate shall successfully complete three years of teaching experience one of which must be under the guidance of a mentor teacher.